Healthy Thanksgiving Food: Low Calorie and Delicious

 Post Thanksgiving meal strategies

 For Thanksgiving foods that are not low calorie, consider boxing them up for guests to take home.
 You might want to have inexpensive containers ready and waiting for those leftovers.
 Then you can pack them up immediately and get them refrigerated if need be.
 Send guests home with any personally high temptation foods if you are trying to manage your weight.
-Otherwise, you’ll need to rely on willpower to stop yourself form overindulging, and that usually fails!
+Otherwise, you’ll need to rely on willpower to stop yourself from overindulging, and that usually fails!

 You should eat your turkey leftovers within five days.
 Sometimes those leftovers just end up sitting in the refrigerator too long, so consider freezing the meat immediately if you think you’ve had enough turkey for awhile.
 Or, consider using the leftover turkey scraps to make a family favorite turkey croquette.
 You can just prep the turkey scraps in a food processor, bag them up, and pull the turkey out when ready to make the croquettes.